groonga/groonga/doc/source/reference/commands/database_unmap.rst

 .. versionadded:: 5.0.7

 ``database_unmap`` unmaps already mapped tables and columns in the database.
-It releases memory to map tables and columns.
+"Map" means that loading from disk to memory.
+"Unmap" means that releasing mapped memory.

 .. note::